 Lessons change on a half termly basis, allowing students to take part in different areas of the curriculum.
 These include gymnastics, swimming, games, leisure activities and outdoor adventure pursuits.
 Students also have the opportunity to take part in extracurricular activities to further develop their skills.

 Educate students through physical activities”.
 It aims to develop students’ physical competence and knowledge of movement and safety, and their ability to use these to perform in a wide range of activities associated with the development of an active and healthy lifestyle.
 It also develops in students, both as individuals and in groups or teams, confidence and generic skills, especially those of collaboration, communication, creativity, critical thinking and aesthetic appreciation.
-These, together with the nurturing of positive values and attitudes in PE, are foundations for students’ lifelong and life-wide learning to face the challenges of the 21st century.
+These, together with the nurturing of positive values and attitudes in Physical Development and Healthy Lifestyles, are foundations for students’ lifelong and life-wide learning to face the challenges of the 21st century.

 We aim to give all students the opportunity to develop the skills needed in order that they can fit into the world in which they live and make a positive contribution.
 Students are able to learn and develop these skills in a variety of ways, for example, role-play, outside speakers, debate and discussion, educational visits, practical activities and ICT.

-The key elements of our PSHE curriculum are:
+The key elements of our PSHE/RSHE curriculum are:

-At KS2 and KS3 much of the work is approached through cross-curricular themes, particularly with English and RE.
+At KS2 and KS3 much of the work is approached through cross-curricular themes.

-In Year 9 students begin an Entry Level Course in PSHE.
+In Year 9 students have the opportunity to begin an Entry Level Course in PSHE.
 Students in KS4 are able to work towards further accreditation in Life and Living Skills, Enterprise and Employability and Preparation for Working Life.